GabrielvMarinho/macros-manager/documentation/backend/Api.md

 **Class that will be referentiated by the frontend**

-## attributes
+## ATTRIBUTES

 ### **database**
-class responsible for data managing in the datbase
+class responsible for data managing in the database

 ### **processes**
 Manages all the processes currently happening